hoodiehq/hood.ie/README.md

 * Leave out the unit values where possible e.g. instead of `0px` use `0`
 * Leave out the `0` on values like `0.3`
 * Use `-` notation for `.classes`
-* Add comments to your code if you think it could be usefull
+* Add comments to your code if you think it could be useful

 ### How to use Layouts inside of Jekyll